istio/istio.io/content/docs/tasks/traffic-management/ingress/secure-ingress-sds/index.md

 `httpbin.example.com` and `helloworld-v1.example.com`, for example.
 The ingress gateway retrieves unique credentials corresponding to a specific `credentialName`.

-1. Restore credentials for httpbin by deleting its secret and creating again.
+1. To restore the credentials for `httpbin`, delete its secret and create it again.

     {{< text bash >}}
     $ kubectl -n istio-system delete secret httpbin-credential